hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise.md

 ### Access Online Boutique application

-F﻿rom the *Skupper* console, you can see all he deployed services to the public AWS EKS cluster and the private Kubernetes cluster:
+F﻿rom the *Skupper* console, you can see all the deployed services to the public AWS EKS cluster and the private Kubernetes cluster:

 ![](/img/skupper-apps.png)